ingkebil/development/validation/cg.md

 $ source deactivate
 ```

-To perform the deactivation script which will unalias your conda environment aliases.
+To perform the deactivation script which will unalias your conda environment aliases: `cg` and `trailblazer`.

 ## 2. MIP
 This is a step-wise instruction on how to set-up and validate starting a MIP run.